 | Output | Daily 6 AM email digest with qualified refinery and petrochemical solicitations ranked by fit score, each showing buyer, quantity, estimated value, deadline, EMD, and engineering code, plus a full log of screened-out solicitations with the reason each was excluded |

-It is automated monitoring of the refinery and petrochemical tender portals that state refiners and petchem operators publish on.
-The system pulls every new solicitation daily, uses AI to read each one's full text (translating non-English documents), scores it against the supplier's product lines, engineering codes, territories, and contract minimums, and delivers the qualified ones in a ranked daily digest.
+AI bid automation for refinery and petrochemical equipment suppliers is automated monitoring of the refinery and petrochemical tender portals that state refiners and petrochemical operators publish on.
+The AI bid automation pulls every new solicitation daily, uses AI to read each one's full text and translate documents that are not in English, scores it against the supplier's product lines, engineering codes, territories, and contract minimums, and delivers the qualified ones in a ranked daily digest.
 For a downstream supplier it means every relevant heat exchanger, column, pressure vessel, catalyst, or fired heater solicitation across the monitored portals is reviewed every day, including the tenders that bunch into turnaround windows.

-State refiners and petrochemical operators that publish openly or through registered vendor access: Indian Oil, BPCL, and HPCL (which run public e-tender portals), plus Reliance, SABIC, KNPC, KIPIC, OQ, Bapco, Pertamina, and PTT.
-The system monitors each portal the supplier is eligible to access.
-India's state refiners are especially open, with public e-procurement systems that publish full tender documents.
+The AI bid automation for refinery and petrochemical equipment suppliers monitors state refiners and petrochemical operators that publish openly or through registered vendor access: Indian Oil, BPCL, and HPCL, which run public electronic tender portals, plus Reliance, SABIC, KNPC, KIPIC, OQ, Bapco, Pertamina, and PTT.
+It monitors each portal the supplier is eligible to access, and India's state refiners are especially open, with public electronic procurement systems that publish full tender documents.

-No. Private petrochemical majors (Dow, LyondellBasell, BASF) procure through invite-only vendor qualification.
+No, and the AI bid automation for refinery and petrochemical equipment suppliers is honest about that.
+Private petrochemical majors such as Dow, LyondellBasell, and BASF procure through invite only vendor qualification.
 They qualify suppliers and invite them privately, so there is no open solicitation feed to monitor.
-This system works for the state refiners and petchem operators that publish, which is the buyers listed above.
-For a private petchem company, the most that can be done is a supplier-registration guide, not opportunity monitoring.
+It works for the state refiners and petrochemical operators that publish, which is the buyers listed above.
+For a private petrochemical company, the most that can be done is a supplier registration guide, not opportunity monitoring.

-The AI reads the full solicitation and extracts the engineering code (such as ASME Section VIII Division 1 or 2 for vessels and exchangers, TEMA class for shell and tube exchangers, API 660 for shell and tube, API 661 for air coolers) and any U-Stamp requirement, then matches it against the supplier's capabilities.
-A heat exchanger tender requiring ASME VIII and TEMA R is scored against whether the supplier holds those, not just whether the word "exchanger" appears.
+The AI bid automation for refinery and petrochemical equipment suppliers reads the full solicitation and extracts the engineering code, such as ASME Section VIII Division 1 or 2 for vessels and exchangers, the TEMA class for shell and tube exchangers, API 660 for shell and tube, and API 661 for air coolers, and any U Stamp requirement, then matches it against the supplier's capabilities.
+A heat exchanger tender requiring ASME VIII and TEMA R is scored against whether the supplier holds those, not just whether the word exchanger appears.

 Refinery procurement bunches around turnaround windows, when many equipment packages post in a short period.
-Because the system pulls every portal every business morning and ranks by fit, a supplier sees the full set of turnaround packages as they post, with deadlines extracted, rather than discovering them after the window has closed.
+Because the AI bid automation for refinery and petrochemical equipment suppliers pulls every portal every business morning and ranks by fit, a supplier sees the full set of turnaround packages as they post, with deadlines extracted, rather than discovering them after the window has closed.
 Deadline reminders fire as each due date approaches.

 The general system covers the whole chain and links to all four segments.
-This downstream system is tuned specifically to refining and petrochemicals: the state refiner and petchem portals, the downstream product categories (exchangers, columns, vessels, catalysts, heaters, instrumentation), and the engineering codes that matter downstream.
+The AI bid automation for refinery and petrochemical equipment suppliers is tuned specifically to refining and petrochemicals: the state refiner and petrochemical portals, the downstream product categories such as exchangers, columns, vessels, catalysts, heaters, and instrumentation, and the engineering codes that matter downstream.
 A supplier that sells only refinery equipment uses this one; a supplier that spans segments can run all four together.

 Each business morning the n8n workflow queries the state refiner and petchem portals the supplier is registered on, collecting every refinery and petrochemical solicitation posted since the previous run.